 - bring butter, syrup, brown sugar and white sugar to softball stage (250 degrees)

-- add the milk and vanilla and boil 1 min.
+add the milk and vanilla and boil 1 more min.

-- spread the popcorn into a large pan, pour half the caramel over popcorn.
+spread the popped sorghum into a large pan, pour half the caramel over.

 - let it sit a while and ball up if you want (or if you have any left)